 The focus of the meeting covers four main areas: the protection of the girl child, the girl child in especially vulnerable situations, the empowerment of the girl child, and the institutional arrangements to accelerate the elimination of discrimination and violence against the girl child.
-Within these areas, issues such as ensuring access to education and training and health services, including reproductive health; addressing the persistence of harmful traditional practices, vulnerability in the labour market, situations of armed conflict and its aftermath, and in the context of the HIV/AIDS pandemic; promoting the more active engagement of men and boys; as well as developing effective institutional arrangements, such as ensuring data disaggregated by sex and age and assessing budget allocations and expenditures from a girl-child perspective, will be discussed.
+Within these areas, issues such as ensuring access to education and training and health services, including reproductive health; addressing the persistence of harmful traditional practices, and vulnerability in armed conflict and in the context of the HIV/AIDS pandemic; promoting the more active engagement of men and boys; as well as developing effective institutional arrangements such as ensuring data disaggregated by sex and age and assessing budget allocations and expenditures from a girl-child perspective, will be discussed.